 “Employees love the flexibility,” Golden says.

-Employers are getting the message, and more than 27.5 percent of full-time wage and salary workers are allowed to work flexible hours, according to a May 2004 report from the U.S. Bureau of Labor Statistics, the latest figures available.
+Employers are getting the message, and more than 27.5 percent of full-time wage and salary workers are allowed to work flexible hours, according to the U.S. Bureau of Labor Statistics.
 The Bureau found that men were more likely to have flexible schedules than women and that management, sales, and office workers had more flexible work lives than construction, maintenance, and transportation workers.

 Millennial workers, the future of the workforce, rate workplace flexibility as a prime reason for choosing a particular job.
-“Millennials at Work,” a global survey of workers age 31 or under, found that “flexible worker hours” is the second most important workplace benefit, behind only “personal learning and development” and ahead of “cash bonuses.”
-The new 9 to 5 is popular.
+“Millennials at Work,” a global survey of workers age 31 or under, found that “flexible working hours” is the second most important workplace benefit, behind only “personal learning and development” and ahead of “cash bonuses.”

 Last year, Ben Belack racked up $25 million in residential real estate sales in Los Angeles working from his office, home, car, and even a Hawaii vacation with his girlfriend.